1941 letter, Sligo to Port Jefferson, NY1

 Anna and Martin had three children that appear on the censuses: Thomas, Phillip, and Catherine.
 Anna died on February 15, 1966.3I didn't find the record of Martin's death.

 Unlike the other articles in this postal cover series, I wasn't able to figure out where in Ireland either Anna or Martin Lynch was from.
 There just weren't enough records available to me.
 Ancestry.com may have their Social Security applications, which should list their place of birth and parents's names.
 Their marriage record (probably in Poughkeepsie) or their death records (probably Port Jefferson) might be available from the government agency holding them.
 These might tell their parents' names as well.

 ^1.
-The image of the envelope to Mrs. Felix Tarsney is used by permission of the Jim Forte Postal History site and can be found on this page of the site, unless it has been sold.
+The images of the envelopes to Mrs. Martin Lynch are used by permission of the Jim Forte Postal History site and can be found on this page of his site, unless it has been sold.
 I am not connected with the site.

 ^2.
 United States and New York State Censuses of Poughkeepsie, NY and Port Jefferson, NY.

 ^3.
 United States Social Security Death Index.